 Overview

-Formerly known as the Assessment for Complex Learners project, the initial trial aimed to understand and describe what learning looks like for students with complex learning needs.
-A collaboration between schools and the broader department, the project investigated the latest research and trialled new assessments tools with department schools.
+This program is part of the department’s Disability Strategy to improve the educational outcomes of children and young people with disability.
+The initial trial aimed to understand and describe what learning looks like for these students.
+It was a collaboration between schools and the broader department, the project investigated the latest research and trialled the new assessment tools within NSW public schools.

 What personal information will be collected?